Best Vulnerability Assessment Scanner Online

 The numbers are conclusive.
 If your business is online, hackers will find these vulnerabilities.
-Both customers and investors do not like hearing about security elapses.
+Both customers and stockholders do not like hearing about security elapses.
 Security breaches besides just causing damages and hurting revenues due to down-time also has an intangible and larger impact of hurting reputation of the business and reducing customer trust on the business.
 These are larger consequences business has to face due to a breach.

 Security analysts recommend finding vulnerabilities before the hackers and suggest that you repair issues to avoid exploitations.
-Here are our guidelines to help you pick the best vulnerability scanner online.
+Here are the guidelines to help you pick the best vulnerability scanner online.

 |1.
 Recognize Vulnerabilities||To identify type and impact|